shenzhoudance/yellowpaper/evm.rst

 0x40    BLOCKHASH
 	Get the hash of one of the 256 most recent complete blocks.
+	Where blockhash(number) is the hash of a block of a particular number, up to a maximum age.
+        0 is left on the stack if the looked for block number is greater than the current block number or more than 256 blocks behind the current block.

 	Input Args
 		* value1 - block number (32 bytes)